Skip to product information

 Shipping calculated at checkout.

-> This item is no longer in the catalogue, see the available documents here <
+> This item is no longer in the catalog, see available documents here <

-JRR Tolkien, the creator of the Lord Of The Rings trilogy, describes his vision of the Hobbit to an illustrator.
+JRR Tolkien, the creator of the Lord of the Rings trilogy, describes his vision of The Hobbit to an illustrator.

-• Three and a half page handwritten letter, written and signed by JRR Tolkien to an illustrator, Miss Skyes.
+• Three and a half page handwritten letter written and signed by JRR Tolkien to an illustrator, Miss Skyes.

 • In English.